emcofa/Jsramverk-backend/README.md

 1. Add your SendGrid API-key to your ".env" file.
 Example format:
 `SENDGRID_API_KEY=api-key-goes-here`

-1. Change "from" user in send route ("routes/docs.js") to your own verified email at SendGrid:
+1. Change "from" user in send route ("routes/docs.js") to your own verified email at SendGrid.
-`SENDGRID_API_KEY=api-key-goes-here`

-1. To start your server use:
+2. To start your server use:
 `npm run start`
 or
 `npm run production`